projectdx/test_harness/README.markdown

     require 'test_harness'
     require 'spec/factories'  # if you use factories

-** autoload_path**: Allows you to set the path where test_harness files are found.
+**autoload_path**: Allows you to set the path where test_harness files are found.
 Putting them in the Rails.root/app folder proves problematic as they get autoloaded in production.
 However, depending on how you setup you Gemfile, the test-harness gem might be excluded, and the server will fail to load.
+Defaults to 'test_harness'.

+**namespace**: Sets the class namespace for your test_harness files.
+Specify this as a string, not a constant.
+Defaults to 'TestHarness'.

     TestHarness.configure do |c|
       c.browser = Capybara
       c.autoload_path = Rails.root.join('test_harness')
+      c.namespace = 'MyHarness'
     end

     World(TestHarness::TestHelper)